MyLabBook/mylabbook-docs/Oqtane.Docs/index.md

 1. [Administration Manuals](./admin/index.md) has instructions for administrators
 1. [Development](./development/index.md) has information about the structure of the Oqtane code and default custom modules and how to make your own modules
 1. [Examples](./examples/index.md) has various examples for how you might extend MyLabBook for your own use
-1. [Blogs](./blogs/index.md) cover both the legacy MyLabBook for Drupal as well as our new approach with Oqtane
 1. [Code Documentation](./api/index.md) is extracted from the source code and organized for easy access
 1. To work on the docs, read up on [how the docs work](./overview/documentation/index.md)